arcus/education_modules/database_normalization/database_normalization.md

 **items**

 *Note: here we are using the "item\_id" field as a primary key as well, which is why we include (PK) in the table header.
-Often, SQL will do something similar and display a special symbol (like <span class="fa-solid fa-key"></span>) or the letters "PK" to draw your attention to the fact that a particular field is a primary key.*
+Often, database tools will do something similar and display a special symbol (like <span class="fa-solid fa-key"></span>) or the letters "PK" to draw your attention to the fact that a particular field is a primary key.*

 <!-- data-type="none" class="tight-table" -->
 | item_id (PK)  | item_name  |